CurtisDS/sd-model-preview-xd/README.md

           ![screenshot of extra networks card link to preview](https://user-images.githubusercontent.com/20732674/216813283-2e4f874f-3afa-4088-98eb-95bff0566ec8.png)

-5. <a name="tips-5"></a>In the settings for the extension you can turn off the "limit height" setting to change how tall the preview panel can be.
+5. <a name="tips-5"></a>In the settings for the extension you can turn off the `limit height` setting to change how tall the preview panel can be.

+      ***Note**: An update to gradio has caused an issue that cuts off the model select dropdown when using the `limit height` option so it has been removed for now.
+If I can get it to work again I will bring it back.*

       ![screenshot of difference between limit height and not limit height](https://github.com/CurtisDS/sd-model-preview-xd/raw/main/sd-model-preview-xd-height-limit.gif)